-The Renault team’s crime was not an act of cheating as mere deception and dishonesty.
+The Renault team’s crime was less an act of outright cheating as more deceptive and dishonest.
 Furthermore, it was a potentially lethal act as it could have been considered as a potential murder.

 Boston College Football Scandal

-Dan Henning, was the coach of Boston College football team in 1996.
-Henning heard rumours that some of his player had bet against the team to lose to Syracuse but decided to wait until after the match to say anything.
+Dan Henning was the coach of Boston College football team in 1996.
+Henning heard rumors that some of his players engaged in sports betting against the team to lose to Syracuse but decided to wait until after the match to say anything.

 The score?
 Syracuse trashed Boston 45-17